 Everyone’s circumstances are different.
 At the very least you’ve got to cover your overheads – if you don’t do that you’ll go out of business.

 Next, you’ve got to earn enough to be able to cover your personal commitments (i.e. to earn a living wage).
 If every hour you work nets you £23 of turnover, and your weekly overheads bill is £210, you will need to work for 9 hours to cover that (incidentally, let’s call these “dead hours” if I have to refer to them again).
-Every additional hour you work thereafter becomes your wage, and on paper an average of 30 lesson hours per week will give you an annualised wage of around £25,000 (or pushing £28,000 based on 2016 fuel prices).
+Every additional hour you work thereafter becomes your wage, and on paper an average of 30 lesson hours per week will give you an annualised wage of around £25,000 (more if fuel prices are low).
 However, you will almost certainly not get this amount of work straight away and you should allow for that in your plans.

 As an example, when I started teaching I knew exactly how many lessons I needed to do in order to run my business and pay my personal bills as they stood at that time.
 I was covering my business overheads within a week, and my personal commitments within 5 weeks and, apart from a couple of Christmas weeks since then, I’ve never dropped below 20 hours.
 Your personal circumstances will be different to mine, so you can only use this as guidance.
 On the other hand, I see people on various forums still struggling to make 10 hours even after a year.